camp510/camp510/_posts/counselor/2015-01-10-counselor.md

 category: counselor
 ---

-##CAMP 510 is no longer hiring Counerlos or Junior Counselors for 2016.
-PLease check back in January of 2017 to apply for next summer.
+CAMP 510 is no longer hiring Counselors or Junior Counselors for 2016.
+Please check back in January of 2017 to apply for next summer.
 Thanks!